5 Things to Do Tonight to Lose Weight TomorrowArticle posted in: Lifestyle

 But you’ve got to snack on the right stuff: Late-night snacks get a bad rap because they’re usually unhealthy, easy-to-grab indulgences that are high on calories and low on nutrition.
 And fatty food can actually mess up your sleep while it digests.

 Instead, eat a combination of protein with a complex carbohydrate: Protein synthesis is actually increased while you sleep, meaning the nutrient builds muscle better while you’re in bed.
 And both protein and complex carbs will help you stay full and sated through the night.
-Try an apple with low-fat string cheese, or whole grain cereal with low-fat milk.
-Or, if you know you tend to get hungry at night, save one of your Nutrisystem snacks for that time.
+If you’re on the Nutrisystem program and you know you tend to get hungry at night, save one of your snacks for that time.
 They’re made with the right balance of nutrients.
 It doesn’t hurt that they taste good, too!
+Or, try an apple with low-fat string cheese, or whole grain cereal with low-fat milk.

 Just don’t eat your snack in front of a screen: A 2013 review of past studies found that people who eat in front of the TV, while playing games or reading consume more calories while they’re sitting there, especially later in the day.
 So don’t sit on the couch with a bag or bowl of anything—have your snack at the table while you’re not distracted, and then return to your evening activities.